eduvpn/documentation/ACL.md

 The authorization / entitlement / membership is valid for the duration of the session, as configured with the `sessionExpiry` configuration option in `/etc/vpn-user-portal/default/config.php`.
 The default is 90 days (`P90D`).
-For some organizations this SHOULD be reduced, to e.g. 12 hours (`PT12H`).
+For some organizations this SHOULD be reduced, to e.g. 12 hours (`PT12H`) or 1 day (`P1D`).
 Changes in the authorization / entitlement / membership are only picked up *after* the session expiry.

 ### Mechanisms